HISTORICSOUTHNORFOLK.comWho ARE these people? 🙂

 They continue to collect news and organizational information, and any other information of interest to the residents of South Norfolk.
 If you have important South Norfolk news, please share.

 You may notice a few ads on this site.
 The Loonams receive a small stipend if you shop those links.
+If we found a suitable sponsor, we could drop the ads, so if you’re interested, please let us know.

 At HistoricSouthNorfolk.com, we welcome the opportunity to publish information relating to South Norfolk.
 We want to enhance communications between residents, businesses, government and organizations.
 We want to keep residents, friends and family abreast of news that happens in our area, and share and preserve the goodness of Historic South Norfolk.